 The iTHIRST online training seeks to provide this spiritual remedy to those with substance-abuse disorders through the development and implementation of programs designed to educate and prevent, to provide support to treatment facilities and those incarcerated, and to develop an aftercare community for the afflicted and their families.

 The words “I thirst” were among the last words of Christ on the Cross, as well as the words painted in every Chapel belonging to the Missionaries of Charity, St. Teresa of Calcutta’s order.
 St. Teresa said these words are a reminder that the Missionaries were there to “quench the thirst of Jesus for souls, for love, for kindness, for compassion, for delicate love.”

 The iTHIRST training will be taught by Keaton Douglas, founder of the iTHIRST initiative, which is an acronym for "The Healing Initiative—Recovery, Spirituality, and Twelve Steps."
-The initiative seeks to give people in recovery the spiritual tools they need to stay clean and lead the faith-based fight against substance-use disorders, especially opioid addiction.
+The initiative seeks to give people in recovery the spiritual tools they need to stay clean and lead the faith-based fight against substance-use disorders, especially opioid use.
 It also educates the clergy and laity about substance abuse disorders so that the Church might be a resource for the afflicted and their families.
-Read more about Keaton in the articles linked under "Resources."
+Read more about Keaton in the articles linked

 "As a deer longs for flowing streams, so longs my soul for thee, O God.
 My soul thirsts for God, for the living God."Psalm 42:1

 - Section 1 – The Journey from Love, Grace and Freedom to Fear and Enslavement